Riemannian metrics on differentiable stacks: The stack perspective

+A stacky map between the orbit stacks $\psi/\phi:[\tilde M/\tilde G]\to [M/G]$ induces a continuous map between the orbit spaces $\overline{\psi/\phi}:\tilde M/\tilde G\to M/G$ (cf.~Proposition \ref{prop:characterization}).
 In the case of proper groupoids, whose orbit stacks are called {\bf separated stacks}, we have the following characterization of embeddings:

-\begin{proposition} A fraction $\psi/\phi$ between proper groupoids is an embedding if and only if $\psi$ is fully faithful and the induced map $\bar\psi$ on the orbit spaces is a topological embedding. \end{proposition}
+\begin{proposition} A map $\psi/\phi$ between separated stacks is an embedding if and only if it is an injective immersion and $\overline{\psi/\phi}$ is a topological embedding. \end{proposition}

-\begin{proof} It is easy to see that every embedding satisfies this properties.
+\begin{proof} It is easy to see that every stacky embedding satisfies this properties.
 So let us show the converse.
-We will make a number of reductions to simplify the question.
-To start with, by Proposition \ref{prop:image}, we can suppose $\phi=\id$ and $\psi:(G_S\toto S)\to (G\toto M)$ the inclusion of a full saturated subgroupoid that induces a topological embedding in the orbit spaces.
+We will make a number of reductions to simplify the proof.
+To start with, by Proposition \ref{prop:image}, we can assume that $\phi=\id$ and that $\psi:(G_S\toto S)\to (G\toto M)$ is the inclusion of a full saturated subgroupoid that induces a topological embedding in the orbit spaces.

 Given $x\in S$, by the linearization theorem, the restriction of $G$ to some saturated open $S\subset U\subset M$ is Morita equivalent to $K\ltimes V\toto V$, the action groupoid of a linear representation of a compact group.
 Hence, by Lemma \ref{lem:Morita:full:pullback}, we can assume that $G$ is of this type, so we set $G=K\times V$, $M=V$ and $x=0$.